4bumuhammad/python-restAPI-postgresql-using-FastAPI-and-virtual-environments/1-fastapi-postgresql/README.md

     ❯ pip install uvicorn==0.27.1 fastapi==0.99.1

-        notes : [fastapi] There are bugs in later versions of fastapi, so it is recommended to use this version or a level not further below it.
+        notes : [fastapi] There is a lack of support for newer versions of fastapi, so it is recommended to use this version or a level not further below it.

     ❯ pip install SQLAlchemy==2.0.28